TimJMartin/Magic-GDAL/5. Random Translations/README.md

 This will export a GeoJSON file that can be opened in apps like geojson.io and QGIS.

-**HOWEVER** the problem with this defualt export is the it uses the geoJSON 2008 Spec where the coordinate precison is set at 15 decimal places, for example it exports a point as
+**HOWEVER** the problem with this default export is the it uses the geoJSON 2008 Spec where the coordinate precision is set at 15 decimal places, for example it exports a point as

 >"geometry": { "type": "Point", "coordinates": [ -0.904128717174183, 60.685660248261584 ] }